Building a House in Thailand

 For twenty six weeks I wrote a weekly update about all the aspects of the build and included as much detail as possible for others who might be thinking of going down the same path.
 I was surprised by the number of readers I attracted as a result of writing on this subject, many of whom followed the entire build from beginning to end.

-Fifteen months after we moved in I am still getting questions about various aspects of the build and we have had many delightful people drop in to see us, the house and discuss their project with us be it in the immediate or longer term.
+Four years after we moved in I am still getting questions about various aspects of the build and we have had many delightful people drop in to see us, the house and discuss their project with us be it in the immediate or longer term.

 I am loving your book – just on my second read at the moment, to make sure that I didn’t miss anything first time around (which actually it turns out I did!).
 We intend building close to Udon fairly soon, but have had some issues with a couple of excellent potential land plots (both deemed too expensive, and too far from Mama!!)